 For Every Winning Streak, A Losing One

-In case there is any doubt, the world of sports does answer to the laws of physics- for every winning streak, there is an equal and opposite losing streak buried somewhere in the league.
+In case there is any doubt, the world of sports does answer to the laws of physics.
+For every winning streak, there is an equal and opposite losing streak buried somewhere in the league.

-Last week, the Cleveland Indians entered one of baseball’s pantheons by surpassing the 2002 Oakland A’s 20-game winning stretch.
+In September of 2017, the Cleveland Indians entered one of baseball’s pantheons by surpassing the 2002 Oakland A’s 20-game winning stretch.
 They then proceeded to overtake the 1935 Chicago Cubs’ unprecedented run of 21 straight victories.
 The momentum ended at 22.

 The long-gone 1916 New York Giants hold the all-time record for most matches won in a row at 26.
 However, that included a 1-1 tie against the Pittsburgh Pirates in the 13th game, which was rained out after nine innings.